 On June 4th, 2013, news came that drummer Joey Covington, who played with the band from 1970-72 and later in the offshoot band Hot Tuna, was killed in a Palm Springs car crash.
 He was 67 years old.

-Be sure to read Gary James' interview with Marty Balin
+Be sure to read Gary James' interviews with Marty Balin,